russmckendrick/records/content/albums/faithful-1692998/index.md

 styles: ["Pop Rock"]
 ---

-Faithful is Todd Rundgren's seventh album, released in 1976.
+Faithful is the seventh studio album by American musician Todd Rundgren, released in May 1976 on Bearsville Records.